rclune/playbooks-website/content/project/project_management.md

 ### Communications

-Projects need a platform for internal communications between team members, as well as range of different channels for communicating with different stakeholers (see [Project Community](../project_community/#community-engagement/)).
+Projects need a platform for internal communications between team members, as well as range of different channels for communicating with different stakeholders (see [Project Community](../project_community/#community-engagement/)).
 Remember, projects thrive on comprehensive communication.
 It is vital that projects not only have the ability to reach out to peers and close stakeholders, but that team members feel comfortable enough with the tools to do so.
 Whatever platform you choose, it should
 * Facilitate asynchronous communication
 * Keep written records of staff communication
 * Organize communication records for easier recovery